yifanrhymezhou/yifanrhymezhou/README.md

 - JavaScript, HTML/CSS/Bootstrap, jQuery, Python, SQL (MS SQL Server), VB, Tableau, Google Data Studio
 ## 📫 How to reach me:
 - [Personal Website](http://yifanrhymezhou@github.io)
-## Other facts about me:
+## 🤔 Other facts about me:
-- I'm an Executive Editor at Cathartic Youth Literary Magazine
+- I'm an Executive Editor at [Cathartic Youth Literary Magazine](https://www.catharticlitmagazine.com/about.html/)
 - I LOVE badminton and stand-up comedy
 - I'm a student fellow at Rewriting the Code and the chapter lead of Hamilton College X Superposition